pulp/pulp_container/docs/user/tutorials/sync-and-host.md

 # Mirror and Host Images

 Users can populate their repositories with content from an external source like Docker Hub by syncing their repository.
-This enables them to maintain the content in a cosistent state without depending on external sources.
+This enables them to maintain the content in a consistent state without depending on external sources.

 ## Create a Repository